tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 *Dash Trustless Quorums*

 The Dash masternode network is trustless where no single entity can control the outcome.
 N pseudo random masternodes (Quorum A) are selected from the total pool to act as an oracle for N pseudo random masternodes (Quorum B) that are selected to perform the actual task.
 Quorum A are the closest nodes mathematically to the current block hash, while Quorum B are the furthest.
-This process is repeated for each new block in the block chain.
+This process is repeated for each new block in the blockchain.

 *Dash Proof of Service*